CoIR-team/coir/README.md

 # News
+**June 17, 2025** 🎉Congratulations on checking out our new Code Generation LLM Leaderboard [HLCE](https://github.com/Humanity-s-Last-Code-Exam/HLCE).
+This leaderboard is quite challenging, and even O4-mini(high) can only achieve a 15.8 pass@1.

 **May 18, 2025** 🎉Congratulations on our paper **CoIR** being accepted by **ACL 2025 Main**.

 **Feb 18, 2025** 🎉 Congratulations to **Salesforce** for Achieving the First Rank on the [CoIR Leaderboard](https://archersama.github.io/coir/)!